• Skip to primary navigation

 Make the dough:

-• Zest your orange(s) to accumulate 1 tablespoon of zest (if preparing the filling immediately following the dough, zest an extra ½ teaspoon for the filling) – I use a microplane to do this – you want to be sure to get only zest, no white pith.
-Put the 2 tablespoons of sugar into a small bowl, add in the zest, and combine with your hands until the sugar is fragrant with the zest.
+• Put the 2 tablespoons of sugar into a small bowl, add in the zest, and combine with your hands until the sugar is fragrant with the zest.
 (I learned this technique from Dorie Greenspan – it is a great way to infuse citrus and herb flavors into baked goods.)

 • In the bowl of your stand mixer, beat the butter and cream cheese on medium high speed until soft and creamy, about 1 minute.
 Mix in the sour cream and 2 tablespoons of orange-zested sugar until well combined, about 1 minute.
-Add flour and use mixer on low speed to carefully mix in OR stir in the flour by hand until well blended.
-In both cases, be careful not to over-mix or knead.
+Add flour and use mixer on low speed to carefully mix in the flour until well blended.
+Be careful not to over-mix or knead.
 Just combine until the flour is mixed in and the dough can be pulled together into a ball.
-Form it into a ball, wrap the dough in plastic wrap and refrigerate for at least 2 hours or overnight.

 Make the filling:

-• In a medium bowl, combine the chopped chocolate, toasted and chopped walnuts, chopped cranberries, 4 tablespoons of sugar, and orange zest.
+• In a medium bowl, combine the chocolate, walnuts, cranberries, 4 tablespoons of sugar, and orange zest.
 Set aside at room temperature. (can prepare ahead of time by a few hours or even a day)

 Roll the rugelach:

 • The key to rugelach making is to get organized.
-Preheat the oven to 350 degrees.
 Put your jam(s) into small bowls each with a pastry brush for spreading.
 Have your flour available for dough preparation.
 Pizza cutter at the ready. ½ cup measure ready for filling.
 Cookie sheets lined with silicone mat or parchment nearby.
-Divide the dough into 4 equal portions; refrigerate all but 1.
+Keep all dough refrigerated except the one you are currently forming.

 • Brush 2 tablespoons of the cranberry jam over the dough.
 Sprinkle a generous ½ cup of the filling mixture evenly over the dough and press down gently.
 Cut the dough into 12 triangles using a pizza or dough cutter.
 Gently but firmly roll each triangle up starting at the wide end.
 Place the rugelach, with the pointed side underneath, on a large cookie sheet lined with a silicone mat or parchment paper.
 Roll up the remaining triangles in the same manner and arrange them on the sheet, about ½ inch apart.